Altoona Pennsylvania Stockbroker Alleged to Have Sold Fake Investments

-The Guiliano Law Firm, P.C. has filed a securities arbitration claim before the Financial Industry Regulatory Authority or FINRA, against Next Financial Group, Inc., in connection with the sale of unregistered securities, by its former registered representative, Douglas P. Simanski in violation of the federal securities laws and the Pennsylvania Securities Act of 1972, and for common law fraud, breach of fiduciary duty, the failure to supervise, and the violation of the Pennsylvania Unfair Trade Practices and Consumer Protection Act.
+The Guiliano Law Group, P.C. has filed a securities arbitration claim before the Financial Industry Regulatory Authority or FINRA, against Next Financial Group, Inc., in connection with the sale of unregistered securities, by its former registered representative, Douglas P. Simanski in violation of the federal securities laws and the Pennsylvania Securities Act of 1972, and for common law fraud, breach of fiduciary duty, the failure to supervise, and the violation of the Pennsylvania Unfair Trade Practices and Consumer Protection Act.

 At least until May 2016, Douglas P. Simanski was a registered representative of Next Financial, and was permitted by Next Financial to operate his own “independent” in Altoona Pennsylvania.
 As more fully set forth herein, in May 2016, Simanski was terminated by Next Financial for selling “customers fictitious investments and converted the funds for his own personal use and benefit.”
 In June 2016, Simanski was permanently barred by FINRA for the failure to cooperate with its investigation that Simanski had sold his customers unregistered securities and had misappropriated customer funds.
 See Department of Enforcement v.
 Douglas Simanski, Enforcement Action No. 2016049621301 (June 10, 2016).